EASS-HIT-PART-A-2022-CLASS-III/budget-app/readme.md

 # Smart Budget

-Welcome to the README for Smart Budget!
+Welcome to the README for Smart Budget! :money-with-wings:

 This document will provide you with a brief overview of the application and its functionalities, as well as instructions for installation and usage.

 ## Overview
 This application is designed to have a handy simple way to maintain and manage a budget